 The “it” place for well-heeled locals in search of weekend homes, Coronado is a little hub for surrounding towns.
 In recent years it has grown to include comforts and amenities once found only in Panama City.
-An upscale hospital, modern supermarkets, and new shopping plazas have sprung up around the entrance to the exclusive community, with the beach area remaining quiet and
+An upscale medical facility, modern supermarkets, and new shopping plazas have sprung up around the entrance to the exclusive community, with the beach area remaining quiet and uncluttered.

 Coronado’s expat community is large and active, with events and gatherings running the gamut.

 A twenty-minute flight is all it takes to get from Panama City to the island of Contadora.
 The “airport” is little more than a landing strip, from which you can walk to any destination on the island.
 Here, you’ll find a few small “mini-marts,” inns and restaurants…and 11 beaches.